 Additionally, a P11D(b) form may be required if:

 P11D(b) forms deal with any Class 1A National Insurance which is required in relation to expenses and benefits.
-If no Class 1A National Insurance is owed (eg HMRC has asked you to provide form P11D(b)), a declaration needs to be completed stating that you do not owe Class 1A National insurance.
+If no Class 1A National Insurance is owed and HMRC has asked you to provide form P11D(b), a declaration can be completed to inform HMRC that you do not owe Class 1A National insurance.

-A penalty of £100 per 50 employees will be charged for each month of part month that a P11D(b) form is late.
+A penalty of £100 per 50 employees will be charged for each month or part month that your P11D(b) form is late.
 Penalties and interest will also be charged on late payments to HMRC.